OfficeDev/office-js-docs-pr.fr-fr/docs/testing/testing-and-troubleshooting.md

 [!include[additional cache folders on Mac](../includes/mac-cache-folders.md)]

 #### <a name="for-ios"></a>Pour iOS :
-Appelez `window.location.reload(true)` à partir de JavaScript dans le complément pour forcer le rechargement.
-Vous pouvez également choisir de réinstaller Office.
+Call `window.location.reload(true)` from JavaScript in the add-in to force a reload.
+Alternatively, you can reinstall Office.

 ## <a name="changes-to-static-files-such-as-javascript-html-and-css-do-not-take-effect"></a>Les modifications apportées aux fichiers statiques, tels que JavaScript, HTML et CSS ne sont pas prises en compte.